Setup LabelLink in GP

 - Non-tracked Items are set to display Per Item Number.
 If multi-bins is in use then Per Base UofM/Bin.

 - Serial-tracked Items are set to Per Serial Number

 - Lot-tracked Items are set to Per Lot Number

 To create a label that pulls data from the Sales Line (or links to other tables that are themselves linked to the Sales Line), create the view shown below:

 create view wvSOPLineLink as

 select row_number() over(

-The Row Number statement is how the LNSEQNBR field is populated when the Label Link table is populated, so linking between LabelLink.LNSEQNBR and wvSOPLineLink.RowNum will tie to the SOP10200.LNITMSEQ field.
+The Row Number statement above is how the LNSEQNBR field is populated in the Label Link table, so linking between LabelLink.LNSEQNBR and wvSOPLineLink.RowNum will return the correct SOP10200.LNITMSEQ field in wvSOPLineLink.

 Next, create a new view combining the LabelLink view and wvSOPLineLink:

 create view wvLabelLinkSOPLine as